Pys0n/PDFMetaDataEditor/README.md

 Metadata Key  : Creat
 ```
 "Creat" is not unique, because there are "**Creat**ionDate" and "**Creat**or", but "Creato" and "Creati" are unique.
-So if you want to change the creatin date you only need to write "Creati" instead of "/CreationDate".
+So if you want to change the creator you only need to write "Creato" instead of "/Creator".
+(This is very useful if the key is very long, but unique after a few letters)

+### Restrictions

+- You cannot change the `/CreationDate` and the `/ModDate`.